zajko99/UNBX_whitepaper_final/pages/ecosystem.md

 # Ecosystem Overview

-#### The UNBX ecosystem is based around the $UNBX token, In-Game Currency, as well as the NFTs that can be found on the marketplace.
+The UNBX ecosystem is based around the $UNBX token, In-Game Currency, as well as the NFTs that can be found on the marketplace.

+## Ways to aquire IGC

-#### Users have multiple ways of acquiring IGC that is necessary to play the game:
+ Users have multiple ways of acquiring IGC that is necessary to play the game:

 - List an NFT on the UNBX Marketplace
     - Further explained in the “Marketplace” section